-Some women have other family members with LS, so it is possible it may sometimes be caused by an inherited altered gene.
+Sometimes LS runs in families.
+It is possible that it may be caused by an inherited altered gene.

-Some women with vulval LS also have an illness, such as thyroid problems or pernicious anaemia.
+Some people with vulval LS also have an illness, such as thyroid problems or pernicious anaemia.
 Although these conditions can occur together, one disease does not cause the other.

 It is not possible to get LS through sexual contact.
 It is not a sexually transmitted disease and is not infectious.
 LS is also not caused by hormonal problems or any allergic reaction.

 Your GP will examine you and, if needed, refer you to a doctor who specialises in vulval conditions (gynaecologist) or a skin specialist (dermatologist).

 You may need to have a small sample of cells taken from the affected area to be looked at under a microscope (a biopsy).
 This is usually done in the outpatients department.

 Before a biopsy is taken, a local anaesthetic cream is used to numb the area.
 This usually takes around 10 minutes to work.
 A local anaesthetic is injected into the area using a small needle.
 A small sample of skin is then removed.
 Very rarely, a general anaesthetic may be necessary if several samples are needed.

 Vulval LS is usually treated with a strong steroid ointment that is applied to the affected area (topical treatment).
 Often a steroid called clobetasol proprionate (Dermovate®) is used.
 Your doctor, specialist nurse or the pharmacist will tell you how to use the ointment.

 Topical steroid treatment can often control the symptoms very well, but you may need to use the ointment from time to time.
 Treating the inflammation with the steroid ointment may also make sex easier, as the skin is less likely to split if it is not inflamed.

 The information leaflet with the steroid ointment may warn against using it on the genital area.
 However, this treatment is safe when prescribed by a specialist.